simraali14/azure_insider_threat_detection/README.md

 # Insider Threat Detection with Azure Synapse and Azure OpenAI

 Detect and investigate insider threats using anomaly detection and generative AI.
 This solution uses **_Azure Synapse, SynapseML, and Azure OpenAI_** to build a scalable solution for identifying and analyzing anomalous user behavior.

-Insider threats remain one of the most challenging security risks to detect and mitigate.
+_Motivation:_ Insider threats remain one of the most challenging security risks to detect and mitigate.
 Unlike external threats, insiders have legitimate access, making their actions harder to distinguish from normal activity.

 ---
 ## 📌 Project Overview